-Media Trackers is primarily sponsored by the Tea Party non-profit and training group American Majority, which is funded for the most part by the Sam Adams Alliance.
-In 2010, American Majority received $328,720 from the right-wing and Milwaukee-based Bradley Foundation.
+Media Trackers is primarily sponsored by the Tea Party non-profit and training group American Majority, which is funded by the Sam Adams Alliance and others, including the right-wing and Milwaukee-based Bradley Foundation.
+In 2010, American Majority received $328,720 from the Bradley Foundation.
 American Majority's funders also include conservative non-profit DonorsTrust, which gave American Majority $365,580 since 2009, and the Vanguard Charitable Trust, which has donated $2 million since 2010.
 Media Trackers is also closely affiliated with the MacIver Institute, which promoted many of its stories during the recall campaigns of Republic senators in Wisconsin.
 The Bradley Foundation has also provided substantial funds to the MacIver institute, totalling $310,000 in the past two years.

 Radio personality Charlie Sykes publicly supports Media Trackers and the MacIver News Service.
 Sykes serves as senior fellow and magazine editor for the Wisconsin Policy Research Institute.
 Records show the institute receives $400,000 per year from the Bradley Foundation, representing about half - and sometimes more - of its annual budget.
 "I like to encourage any alternative media outlets - blogs, websites, think tanks, oppo research groups - that can come up with interesting, important stories," the conservative talker said.
 "And I make no secret of the fact that I really like a lot of the stuff that MacIver and Media Trackers have been doing; hopefully, they'll keep all of us in the media honest," said Sykes.